Why do I have to complete one or more of the following: Annual Student Update Form, Not on Our Grounds, Alcohol-Wise, and Honor modules?

 When do I have to complete my requirements?

-The Annual Student Update Form and the Not on Our Grounds, Alcohol-Wise, and Honor modules need to be completed by Tuesday, September 18, 2018.
-Failure to complete your requirements will result in a course registration block for the Spring 2019 semester.
+The Annual Student Update Form and the Not on Our Grounds, Alcohol-Wise, and Honor modules need to be completed by Tuesday, March 5, 2019.
+Failure to complete your requirements will result in a course registration block for the Fall 2019 semester.

 I don't see every item listed under my SIS To Do List.
 How do I access these items?